-The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
+The UNESCO World Heritage List includes over a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

-Official title: Historic Ensemble of the Potala Palace, Lhasa
+- Full name of site: Historic Ensemble of the Potala Palace, Lhasa

-Date of Inscription: 1994
+- Date of Inscription: 1994

 - Category: Cultural site

 UNESCO’s World Heritage Centre’s short description of site no. 707:

 Also founded in the 7th century, the Jokhang Temple Monastery is an exceptional Buddhist religious complex.
 Norbulingka, the Dalai Lama’s former summer palace, constructed in the 18th century, is a masterpiece of Tibetan art.
 The beauty and originality of the architecture of these three sites, their rich ornamentation and harmonious integration in a striking landscape, add to their historic and religious interest.”

 At the centre of that is of course the Potala Palace both in a religious and – with its location on a high cliff in a flat valley – also geographical sense.
 The smell of yak was heavy in the narrow corridors inside the palace.
-The smell came from the candles.
+It came from the candles.